bitprj/devrel/AStarPathfinding/blog.md

 ```

 Let’s look at the events that pygame has.
 One event that it detects is a mouse button press.
 If you want to see what other event types pygame detects you can find the list [here](https://riptutorial.com/pygame/example/18046/event-loop).
-We can specify which mouse button, left, middle, or right but we won’t worry about that at the moment.
+We can specify which mouse button — left, middle, or right — but we won’t worry about that at the moment.
 All we need to do here now is add another conditional statement nested within the for loop that cycles through the events.
 This condition will set our `start` variable to `True`.

 ```